 Interestingly, demolitions in Xinjiang tend to follow periods of instability, suggesting redevelopment is primarily a security strategy.
 Complex, organic cities are difficult to command and control; winding corridors, narrow alleyways, and multi-tier terrain favor local residents over security forces.
 Naturally, China rebuilt the demolished districts with all the mainstays of the totalitarian playbook: wide avenues, linear grids, clear sight-lines, and level terrain.

 This style of urbanism allows government forces to quickly contain and defuse protests.
 Moreover, the wholesale destruction of historic cities facilitates just the kind of cultural amnesia that China has adopted as state policy.
 The next generation of Uyghurs will never see the cities their ancestors inhabited for millennia.
-They will grow up in Han cities built and dominated by Han settlers, and their distinct heritage will be lost to history.
+They will grow up in Han cities rebuilt and dominated by Han settlers, and their distinct heritage will be lost to history.
 The demolitions thus facilitate an insidious process of forced Sinocization.